Almogavars: Historic military significance

 The Almogavars were considered one of the best infantries of their era.
 In an age in which cavalry was the favored weapon of armies and the model of the chivalric ideal was a continuing myth, the Almogavars used the terrain to their advantage, fought at night and always went on foot without wearing armour, which gave them great mobility.
 Ramon Llull gave them as much importance as the crossbowmen and heavy armoured knights.
 According to his view, the only way to effectively combat Islam and recover the Holy Land was to start the war from the Spanish border, defeat the Moors of Al-Andalus, go to North Africa, and gradually moving up to the Levant; considering this and their military effectiveness, the Almogavars were a key part of his plan.
-In the year he wrote his chronicle (1315), the Almogavars were at the height of their fame, and had achieved renown throughout the Mediterranean for their exploits in Tunisia, Sicily, and in the Catalan Company.
+In the year he wrote his chronicle (1315), the Almogavars were at the height of their fame and had achieved renown throughout the Mediterranean for their exploits in Tunisia, Sicily, and in the Catalan Company.

 When they were carrying out border incursions, the Almogavars usually fought in small, autonomous groups of five to fifteen men, counting on surprise.
 In times of open warfare, the groups were more numerous and there is mention of twenty or thirty comrades per group.
 Also, very rarely, some Almogavars participated in corsair operations against Granada.

 It also must be emphasized that they were not exactly an army, but formed a very hard way of life, and they did not usually have any jobs: They took everything from their raids; so in times of peace, they were a great nuisance for any leader.
 The primary activity of these groups was to carry out small raids in enemy territory with the objective of taking livestock and captives and then selling them.
 In times of war, the kings and local nobles encouraged these activities, which yielded the King's fifth of the booty obtained.

-They were born during the violence of the frontier between the Islamic and the Christian world, and actually were often the cause of the frontier tensions.
+They were born during the violence of the frontier between the Islamic and the Christian world and were often the cause of the frontier tensions.
 The frontier with the Saracen, not very attractive for people who wished for a life of quiet work, was a refuge for adventurers, of people who enjoyed living with risks and who lived by the fist and by looting enemy territory.
 During the wars they joined the army, most of the time without a salary, but in exchange for rights on the loot, and being fed.